College of Science Lecture Series

-In spring 2006, the College of Science launched its first public lecture series on the topic of Evolution.
+In spring 2006, the UArizona College of Science launched its first public lecture series on the topic of Evolution.
 Bringing together educators and researchers from inside the College, this inaugural series was received by audiences that have grown in size and passion ever since.
-Since that time, UA Science has provided an annual lecture series on a wide range of science topics that impact our community.
+Since that time, the College of Science has provided an annual lecture series on a wide range of science topics that impact our community.
 Topics have included cosmology, neuroscience, transformative science, life science, evolution and climate change.

 Spring 2014: The Evolving Brain